Your Fairfield plant floor ships product the on-prem ERP finds out about on Thursday

 Exactly what you get

 You get one inventory record that the plant floor, the warehouse, the retailer portals, and your e-commerce store all write to.
 EDI 850 purchase orders flow in without anyone re-typing them, 856 ASNs flow back so shipments pass dock audits, and every finished-goods lot is tied to the order that consumed it.
-Pair it with an inventory management software layer for the warehouse, a business intelligence dashboard for channel margin, and an accounting software sync so finance stops reconciling by export.
+Pair it with an inventory management software layer for the warehouse, a business intelligence (BI) dashboard for channel margin, and an accounting software sync so finance stops reconciling by export.

 How to choose a developer in Fairfield